phultquist/frame/README.md

-# Smart-Album-Cover
+# Smart Album Cover: A Beautiful Display of Music
-A Beautiful Display of Music -- A Summer of Making Project by Addison and Patrick.
+A Summer of Making Project by Addison and Patrick.

 **Funded by GitHub through Hack Club.**